ericcornelissen/git-tag-annotation-action/README.md

 ## Known Issues

-This Action is currently incompatible with [actions/checkout@v2] because it does not preserve tag annotations correctly.
-We recommend using [actions/checkout@v1] instead if possible.
-Otherwise, you can run `git fetch --tags --force` manually after the [actions/checkout@v2] step.
+There have been issues when using this Action with [actions/checkout@v2].
+If you're experiencing issues, run `git fetch --tags --force` manually after the [actions/checkout@v2] step.
+If that doesn't work or isn't desired, you can (**at your own risk**) use [actions/checkout@v1] instead.
+It is recommended to check that [actions/checkout@v1] is still supported when writing your workflow.

 For more information regarding this problem see [actions/checkout#290].